 The career of board chair James McCrae of Brandon spans many years within all levels of government.
 He has served as a City Councillor for the City of Brandon and as the MLA for Brandon West from 1986 to 1999.
-He was appointed Attorney General, Minister of Health and Minister of Education.
 A former Canadian citizenship judge, James has also been involved with numerous boards, committees and charitable organizations.